Pomona-ITS/HPC-Tech-Tutorials/discovery/CRISPR/README.md

 NOT A CENTER

-City of Hope is interested in participating
+[City of Hope](https://www.cityofhope.org/about-city-of-hope/locations) is interested in participating

 Bioartists/Lab in Montreal
-Visualization of bacteria
+Visualization of bacteria (shake a thousand hands project)

 Asya to send info on